ethangardner/web-project-guide/articles/making-images-accessible.md

 Given the number of images that appear on our sites, it is especially important that we create meaningful alt text for our visual components.

-In addition to providing inclusion, meaningful all text also provides benefits for search engine optimization.
+In addition to providing inclusion, meaningful alt text also provides benefits for search engine optimization.

 ## What is Alt Text
 Alt text is extra data that is associated with an image that provides a description of the contents of the image within the context of how it's being used on the page.